 Investing Mania's

-compare today with the old days
+Compare today with the old days

-We find that whole communities suddenly fix their minds upon one object, and go mad in its pursuit; that millions of
+We find that whole communities suddenly fix their minds upon one object, and go mad in its

-people become simultaneously impressed with one delusion, and run after it, till their attention is caught by some
+pursuit; that millions of people become simultaneously impressed with one delusion, and run

-new folly more captivating than the first. (from the introduction of
+after it, till their attention is caught by some new folly more captivating than the first. (from

-Tulip bulb prices in 1637-actual prices
+Tulip bulb prices in 1637-Tulip Mania

-stories about the stock market
+1929 newspaper stories about the stock market

-Story of Great Los Angeles Swindle
+C.C.
+Julian California Story of Great Los Angeles Swindle

 Swindle--One of the best book by Jules Tygiel Good book(I have read it)